KenKundert/quantiphy/doc/user.rst

     >>> l = Quantity(1, 'm')
     >>> print(l)
     1_m

+This is often a good way to go if you are outputting numbers intended to be read by people and machines.

 If you need to interpret numbers that have units and are known not to have scale factors, you can specify the *ignore_sf* preference: